NAPPS: History

-The association was founded on Thursday 25 November 2005 in Abuja after a series of meetings by the presidents of associations of private schools in the thirty-six states of the federation.
-The association was created to promote the interaction and communication of proprietors of private schools in Nigeria to increase the quality of the education given to students and pupils.
+The association was founded on 25 November 2005 in Abuja after meetings by the presidents of associations of private schools in the thirty-six states of the federation.
+The association was created to promote the interaction and communication of proprietors of private schools in Nigeria to increase the quality of the education given to pupils.

 National president

-The current national President of NAPPS is Chief Yomi Otubela.
+The national President of NAPPS is Chief Yomi Otubela.